pjslasher1/pjslasher1/README.md

 - 👋 Hi, I’m @pjslasher1
 - 👀 I’m interested in ...
 Codeing
 - 🌱 I’m currently learning ...
 Code
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on xml types
 - 📫 How to reach me ... pslasher7@gmail.com

 <!---